mcaceresb/stata-gtools/README.md

 I was able to test this on a virtual machine.
 OSX does not make their ISO available, as best I can tell.

-Feel free to try and compile this for OSX.
+Feel free to try and compile this for OSX; see [issue 11](https://github.com/mcaceresb/stata-gtools/issues/11) for progress we have made on this front.
 There's likely minimal tinkering to be done beyond installing the dependencies.
 I'm happy to take pull requests!
 If you try to compile the plugin yourself, make sure `./build/gtools_tests.do` runs without errors and that you include the